-Several Stovax appliances have triple air systems providing cleaner burning, and greater efficiency and control, See Diagram 2
+This Stovax appliance has a triple air system, providing cleaner burning and greater efficiency and control, see Diagram 2.

 - 1) Airwash air drawn over the window cleans the glass.
-The source of Primary Combustion air when burning wood. - 2) Primary Air for use initially when establishing fires. - 3) Cleanburn Secondary air (Brunel 2 & 3 CB only) is channelled from an inlet beneath the stove and preheated through a heat exchanger to combust unburned hydrocarbons, providing a cleaner and more efficient burn. - Brunel 1A is smaller so the Airwash provides enough combustion air for the smaller appliance.
+The source of Primary Combustion air when burning wood. - 1) Primary Air for use initially when establishing fires. - 3) Cleanburn secondary air is preheated through a heat exchanger to combust unburned hydrocarbons, providing a cleaner and more efficient burn.